 The reason why these kinds of inference can work is because spaghetti is mass-produced, and every noodle from the same box is virtually identical to all the others.
 Moreover, if we put a quantity of spaghetti into a pot of boiling water, we can be pretty sure that all of the strands are being cooked for the same amount of time and at the same rate.
 It is in this way that we can know that the single noodle we test is a representative noodle, that is, it is like all the other noodles in the pot in terms of doneness.

 How do such inferences go wrong?
-Let's return to the soup example: suppose that you season the soup by sprinkling spices onto its surface, but that you forget to stir the pot.
+Suppose that you season the soup by sprinkling spices onto its surface, but forget to stir the pot.
 Then, if you take your test spoonful from the top of the soup, without stirring, it is unlikely that it will be representative.
 Instead, you are likely to get much more of the spices in that spoonful than you would get from the bottom of the pot.
 If you fail to notice this, and conclude from your sample that the soup is sufficiently spicy, then you will have committed the Fallacy of Hasty Generalization.
 You will probably be disappointed later that the soup is not flavorful enough.
 This is why we stir a pot of soup after seasoning it, and before tasting it, so that the spices will be evenly distributed throughout the liquid, and a single spoonful will be representative of the entire pot.

 When we are dealing with populations that are more variable than soup or spaghetti, we need to be not only careful how we take the sample, but we have to take a sample that is big enough to represent the variability of the population.
 If we are polling people's political views, then a sample of just one person is guaranteed to be misleading, no matter what opinions that person has.
 A hasty generalization occurs anytime the sample is not big enough to represent the population.